Regulators close New York's Signature bank, say depositors will be made whole | MarketScreener

 (Reporting by Hannah Lang in Washington; additional reporting

-by Nupur Anand in New York; Editing by Leslie Adler and Lisa
+by Nupur Anand in New York; Editing by Leslie Adler, Lisa